fandango-fuzzer/fandango-fuzzer.github.io/_sources/LanguageServer.md

 ## Visual Studio Code Extension

-A simple extension for Visual Studio Code (based on the one provided by the `pygls` project) is provided in `.vscode/extensions/fandango-language-server`.
-To compile it, run the following:
+A simple extension for Visual Studio Code (based on the one provided by the `pygls` project) is provided in the source repository in `.vscode/extensions/fandango-language-server`.
+To use it, clone the source repository, and compile it by running the following:

 ```bash
 cd .vscode/extensions/fandango-language-server